 Less than Significant Impact.
-A Phase I Environmental Site Assessment (ESA), dated September 25, 2023, was conducted for the Project site by TA-Group DD, LLC.
-While the Phase I ESA did not identify any controlled recognized environmental conditions (RECs), historic RECs or De Minimis Conditions, it did reveal a known or suspected REC in connection with the property.
-Discussion on this finding is provided below.
+A Phase I Environmental Site Assessment (ESA) was conducted for the Project site by TA-Group DD, LLC, dated September 2023.
+The Phase I ESA did not identify any recognized environmental conditions (RECs), controlled RECs, historic RECs or De Minimis Conditions.

-The Phase I ESA identified that the Project site was undeveloped until sometime between 1943 and 1948, when a structure (presumed rural residence) was constructed at the south end of the site.
-By 1954 a shed/garage was added along with a small unorganized orchard.
-By 1960 a small pole barn or shed was added and by 1966 portions of the property were used for outdoor equipment storage.
-By 1975 the eastern portion of the site was utilized as part of a trailer park.
-The mobile home park was removed between 2014-2016 during the construction of E. 2nd Street and the widening of the SR-91 freeway.
+The Phase I ESA identified that the Project site was undeveloped until sometime between 1931 and 1938, when a structure (presumed rural residence) was constructed.
+Then, between 1948 thru 1971, two to three residences were present on the subject property.
+From at least 1960 to at least 1966 much of the western portion of the property was used for outdoor equipment storage.
+Between 1967 and 1971, the rural residences were replaced by a mobile home park.
+The mobile home park was removed between 2014 thru 2016 during the construction of E. 2nd Street and the widening of the SR-91 freeway.
 Since that time the subject property has been either vacant or used for outdoor equipment storage.

 On August 19, 2023, TAGDD personnel conducted a reconnaissance of the subject property to physically observe the property and adjoining properties for conditions indicating a potential environmental concern.
 No evidence of environmental concerns was noted on the subject property during the site reconnaissance.
 Additionally, TAGDD performed a Vapor Encroachment Screen (VES) for the subject property.
 The purpose was to evaluate whether sites (e.g., gas stations, dry cleaners, or other listings of environmental concern) that store or dispose of potential chemicals of concern or have documented releases, may migrate as vapors onto the property, as a result of contaminated soil and/or groundwater which may be present on or near the property.
-The presence of a pVEC (Vapor Encroachment Condition) was confirmed due to a gasoline release within the AOC (Area of Concern) of 100-feet, at the former Honda dealership site located adjacent to the west end of the subject property at 213 S. Lincoln Avenue.
-The Phase 1 ESA therefore recommended further investigation consisting of soil gas sampling to document the presence or absence of fuel related Volatile Organic Chemicals (VOC).
-Based on the soil gas VOC sampling results, no further investigation was warranted in connection with the Project site (see Appendix K).
+The presence of a potential Vapor Encroachment Condition (pVEC) could be ruled out due to the lack of release sites within the area of concern (Project site).